woj-ciech/OSINT/README.md

 Small scripts for OSINT.<br>
 #1.
 Instagram<br>
 Description:<br>
 Small proof of concept to show how to retrieve exact location of photos from instagram.
-At instagram.com you can only see Approximate location like country and city.
-This script gets latitude and longitude from photos with location and next check this values with GeoPy.
+At instagram.com you can only see approximate location like country and city.
+This script gets latitude and longitude from photos and next checks this values with GeoPy.
 Additionaly can count all hashtags.

 Functions:
-- Count and shows all hashtags
+- Count and show all hashtags
 - Get exact location of all photos (thanks to GeoPy) with timestamp

 Requirements: